-Follow these eight tips on how to encourage a child to play outside, and you’ll soon be on your way to having exciting outdoor adventures with your toddlers and young children.
+Before young ones can enjoy those fantastic benefits, you’ll need to get them excited to go outside.
+Follow these eight tips on encouraging a child to play outside, and you’ll soon be on your way to exciting outdoor adventures with your toddlers and young children.

-You don’t have to be a fitness guru or outdoor enthusiast to get young children interested in outdoor play — but you do need to show a bit of spirit.
-If you seem excited to spend time doing outdoor activities, your enthusiasm will rub off and make little ones more excited to be outside, too.
+You don’t have to be a fitness guru or outdoor lover to interest young children in outdoor play — but you do need to show a bit of spirit.
+If you seem enthusiastic about outdoor activities, your mood will rub off and make little ones more excited to be outside, too.

-Lead by example and channel your inner child during playtime, encouraging kids with a sense of wonder and excitement.
+Lead by example and channel your inner child during playtime, delighting kids with a sense of excitement and wonder.
 Point out everything as if it’s the first time you’ve seen it, and don’t be afraid to add some extra pep to your voice as you lead outdoor activities.

 Toddlers love to move, so a sedentary activity with little action likely won’t hold their interest for too long.
-Luckily, plenty of activities like flying kites or playing on a playground give kids the chance to get moving while enjoying the outdoors.
+Luckily, plenty of activities like flying kites or playing on a playground allow kids to get moving while enjoying the outdoors.

 You can even transform a simple yard or sports field into a magical outdoor adventure.
 Take dress-up clothes outside for a backyard fashion show, or go on a scavenger hunt around the area.
 The more creative and varied your activities are, the more kids will want to get out and enjoy them.